 - Require circuitous routing.

 - Require travel during unreasonable hours.

-- Excessively prolong travel.
+- Excessively prolonged travel.

 - Result in additional costs that would offset the transportation savings; or

 - Offer accommodations not reasonably adequate for the traveler's medical needs.

-The recipient or subrecipient must justify and document these conditions on a case-by-case basis for the use of first-class or business-class airfare to be allowable in such cases.
+You must justify and document these conditions on a case-by-case basis for the use of first-class or business-class airfare to be allowable in such cases.

 Fly America Act (41 CFR 301-10.131 through .143).
-Recipients and subrecipients are required to follow the provisions of the Fly America Act (49 U.S.C.
+You are required to follow the provisions of the Fly America Act (49 U.S.C.
 40118).
 All air travel and cargo transport services funded by NEA funds or cost share funds must use a U.S. flag air carrier or a foreign airline under an air transport agreement (codeshare agreement) with the United States when these services are available.
-To comply with Fly America regulations, recipients and subrecipients must purchase the flight via the U.S. airline's designator and flight number if the flight is shared between a U.S. and a foreign airline.
+To comply with Fly

+America regulations, you must purchase the flight via the U.S. airline's designator and flight number if the flight is shared between a U.S. and a foreign airline.

 There are some exceptions to the Fly America Act, see 41 CFR 301-10.135 through .138.
-If recipients or subrecipients use a foreign airline, recipients must provide the NEA and subrecipients must provide the pass-through entity with a certification, including a justification as to why the travel met one of the exceptions.
+If you do use a foreign airline, you must provide the NEA with a certification, including a justification as to why your travel met one of the exceptions.
 Ticket cost, convenience, or traveler preference are not exceptions to the Fly America Act.
 Additional information may be requested, if necessary.

 Foreign Travel.
 Foreign travel is any travel outside the United States, its territories, and possessions.
-For foreign travel not originally identified and approved in a recipient's award budget, you must request prior written approval from the Office of Grants Management before travel is undertaken.
+For foreign travel not originally identified and approved in your award budget, you must request prior written approval from the Office of Grants Management before travel is undertaken.